 Classic manga in general.
 Except for some Osamu Tezuka manga, there's no market for classic manga in the USA.
 It doesn't matter how big a manga is in Japan; if it's older than twenty years it almost certainly won't get released stateside.

 Want to find a legal dub of Gintama in the United States that isn't a fandub or a parody?
 Good luck with that, because DVD distribution rights of Gintama lie solely with Sentai Filmworks, the manga rights lie with VIZ Media, and the only way to get a copy of Gintama stateside (legal or otherwise) is to find a subbed copy.
-Presumably the reason Sentai and Viz are taking so long with a dub is because a series like Gintama is just so hard to accurately translate, let alone find voice actors who would match the characters.
+Presumably the reason Sentai and Viz were taking so long with a dub was because a series like Gintama is just so hard to accurately translate, let alone find voice actors who would match the characters.

 Toei in general tend to be infamous for licensing a series for the States, then pulling it on short notice.
-ADV was the victim of this in early 2004 shortly after they released the second season box.
+ADV was the victim of this in early 2004 shortly after they released the second season box.)